-If you are leasing a car, truck, van, or other motor vehicle when you file for Chapter 7 bankruptcy, you have two options for the car lease: You can assume the lease (continue with the lease) or reject the lease (terminate it).
+If you are leasing a car, truck, van, or another motor vehicle when you file for Chapter 7 bankruptcy, you have two options for the car lease: You can assume the lease (continue with it) or reject the lease (terminate it).

-Which option you choose determines whether you can keep using the car, and whether you will be liable for lease payments, excess mileage, or other penalties after the bankruptcy.
+The option you choose determines whether you can keep using the car and whether you will be liable for lease payments, excess mileage, or other penalties after the bankruptcy.

-When you file a Chapter 7 bankruptcy, you are required to file a form called the Chapter 7 Individual Debtor’s Statement of Intention for Individuals Filing Under Chapter 7 within 30 days of filing your petition.
-The Statement of Intention form, or SOI for short, lets your secured creditors know what you wish to do with unexpired leases (like a car lease) or debts that are secured by property after your bankruptcy.
+When you file a Chapter 7 bankruptcy, you are required to file a form called the Statement of Intention for Individuals Filing Under Chapter 7 within 30 days of filing the petition.
+The Statement of Intention form tells the creditor what you wish to do with an unexpired lease (like a car lease), as well as other debts that are secured by property after your bankruptcy.
 (A secured debt is guaranteed by collateral you must return if you don’t pay as agreed.)

-If you don't file the SOI within the time limit, the automatic stay, which prevents your creditors from taking collection actions such as repossessing your car, will be lifted.
-If this happens, the dealer has the right to pick up the vehicle.
+If you don't file the Statement of Intention within the time limit, the automatic stay—the order that prevents your creditors from taking collection actions such as repossessing your car—will be lifted.
+If this happens, the lender has the right to pick up the vehicle.

-If you indicate on the SOI that you wish to reject the lease, you are letting the creditor know that you don’t intend to continue paying on the lease.
-Your creditor may file a motion asking the court to lift the automatic stay or wait for the automatic stay to expire and then repossess the car.
+If you indicate on the Statement of Intention that you wish to reject the lease, you are letting the creditor know that you don’t intend to continue paying on it.
+Your creditor might file a motion asking the court to lift the automatic stay or wait for the automatic stay to expire and then repossess the car.
 If you reject the lease, you will not be held responsible for any further installment payments or fees such as those for mileage or damage.